rotki/rotki/docs/usage_guide.rst

 Evm Address Book
 ******************************

-Rotki provides an addressbook for EVM blockchains.
+rotki provides an addressbook for EVM blockchains.
 This replaces addresses with names provided by the user across the application.
 You can click on "Save this name for all chains" to use the name for the provided address on all chains where that address appears.
 Addressbook is split into two different kinds:

 1. **Global Addressbook**: It replaces addresses with the names provided across the entire application irrespective of user logged in.
 2. **Private Addressbook**: It replaces addresses with the names provided for the user currently logged in.
 It takes precedence over names found in the global addressbook.